MooT Question Icon

 I was astonished and delighted to find that such a thought provoking game existed.
 I do not fully subscribe to your website's views about its prospects for distributing it to a wider audience.
 I would agree that it is unlikely to meet true mass appeal without dumbing it down a lot but in its present form it could still reach a greatly enlarged audience.
 I would be happy to discuss this further if you have interest.
 In the meantime, I would like to buy 3 sets and enjoy playing again - it is altogether too much hard work doing it the homespun way with an etymological dictionary.

-Jeremy Oades (oadesj__hotmail.com)
+Jeremy Oades at hotmail.com

 thank you for hours of fun.
 I've been playing MooT with my children and friends for years now.
 When we (BCIT faculty) were on strike about 3 years back I took handfuls of cards to the picket line and a few more fans were born.
 My son is teaching English in Taipei and a year ago I tried to find a game to send to him, but the bookstore I had bought mine in (a small independent on Granville St.), Chapters, and other stores I phoned told me it had disappeared.